OutSystems/docs-support/src/security/HIPAA/intro.md

 Check next the [Checklist of HIPAA safeguards](hipaa-tech-safeguards.md).

-### HIPAA compliant apps in the OutSystems Cloud
+### HIPAA compliant apps in the OutSystems Cloud { #hipaa-cloud }

-To develop HIPAA compliant apps in the Cloud, you must have the Sentry add-on and have your Cloud infrastructure HIPAA-enabled.
-Your Account Manager can facilitate this.
+The OutSystems HIPAA offering is available for OutSystems Sentry and provides you:

-Once you have the Sentry add-on and your infrastructure is HIPAA-enabled, you can create HIPAA compliant apps.
-OutSystems provides you with a  Business Associate Agreement (BAA) certifying that their provisioned cloud infrastructure is compliant with HIPAA requirements and provides you access to the Cryptographic Services app so that  you can protect all sensitive data.
-You can build, deploy, and utilize business applications that utilize Protected Health Information (PHI).
-OutSystems technology, cloud, policies and procedures ensure that PHI is handled correctly even in the unlikely event of a data breach.
+* A Business Associate Agreement (BAA) certifying that your OutSystems Cloud is compliant with HIPAA requirement.
+* Access to the Cryptographic Services app so that you can protect all sensitive data.
+You can build, deploy, and use business applications that utilize Protected Health Information (PHI).
+* Attestation by an independent auditor that OutSystems technology, Cloud, policies and procedures ensure that PHI is handled correctly even in the unlikely event of a data breach.
+Check more at [OutSystems Compliance Portal](https://security.outsystems.com/).

+Contact your Account Manager to subscribe.